 Q. Do student health policies have to cover birth control without co-pays?

-A. Yes.
-Policies that began on or after August 1, 2012, are required to provide all FDA-approved contraceptive methods for women, including sterilization, with no cost-sharing.
+Under ACA implementation rules, policies that began on or after August 1, 2012, are required to provide all FDA-approved contraceptive methods for women, including sterilization, with no cost-sharing.
 That doesn’t mean that every birth control option for women is provided at no cost.
 Rather, it means at least one version of every type of contraceptive is covered at no cost to the patient.
 So for example, a health plan only has to offer one combined pill, one patch, one mini-pill, etc. at no charge.
 Other versions of those same types of contraception can have cost-sharing.